 How to renew your endorsement

 Your designated broker’s endorsement will be renewed automatically when you update your managing broker’s license.
 See How to renew your license: Real estate brokers and managing brokers to learn how to renew your license.

 How to remove an endorsement from your license

 - If the firm closes, you must complete a Designated Broker Closing Firm/Branch Affidavit to remove your designated broker’s endorsement for that firm.
-If you were the designated broker for only the firm that closed, you’ll become an inactive managing broker until you complete a new real estate license application and become an active managing broker at another firm.
+If you were the designated broker for only the firm that closed, you’ll become an inactive managing broker until you are hired by a new firm.